The International System of Units

 What is the difference between fundamental and derived units?

-Fundamental (or base) units are independent units that cannot be expressed in terms of other units.
+Fundamental (or base) units are independent units that can’t be expressed in terms of other units.
 Derived units are combinations of two or more fundamental units.
 For example, the newton is a derived unit equal to kg m/s², combining the base units for mass, length, and time.

 Why is the kilogram no longer defined by a physical object?